craffael/lehrfempp/doc/doxygen/pages/quick_reference_mesh.md

 ## Mesh Functions {#mesh_functions}

 Mesh functions are wrappers around a functor that can be evaluated on the entire mesh.
 The interface is defined in lf::mesh::utils::MeshFunction.
-A more detailed definition can be found in the [Lecture Document](https://www.sam.math.ethz.ch/~grsam/NUMPDEFL/NUMPDE.pdf) @lref{supp:mshfn}.
+A more detailed definition can be found in the @lref_link{supp:mshfn}.

 The most general representative of a mesh function is lf::mesh::utils::MeshFunctionGlobal.
 It takes a functor that can be evaluated on the entire mesh.
 The functor must provide an operator() a point within the entity reference Element and returns a value.
 Lambda functions are a common way to define such functors.